 Nomadic Alter, Stitch Collage, Ink on Rice Paper, 13 x 14 inches

 My layered abstracts are a metaphor for connection and relationship.
-I draw on the rhythms of nature and my belief in the spirit that flows through all things.
-These rhythms oppose, harmonize or blend to create a captivating patchwork.
+I draw on the rhythms found in nature and my belief in the spirit that flows through all things.
+These rhythms oppose, harmonize, or blend to create a captivating patchwork.
 I seek order in chaos and create relationships where none existed before.
 The Japanese aesthetic of honoring beauty in imperfection is my constant muse.

-Natural materials and neutral colors are my first choice.
+Organic materials and neutral colors are my first choice.
 I favor mulberry paper for its strength and translucency.
-I value vintage papers for their sense of history.
-I choose Sumi Ink and ink I brew from walnuts for their essential quality.
+I value vintage material for it's sense of history.
+I choose sumi Ink and ink I brew from walnuts for their essential quality.
 The element of touch guides the way I work.
-I often use stitch to add texture and to connect segments of my marked paper.
-All of the materials I use bear marks I've created myself.
+I often use stitch to add texture and to connect segments of my marked paper and fabric.
+All of the elements I employ bear marks I've created myself.
 I use paper, thread, and ephemera collected over years of travel and experience.
 A balance of these materials and intentions combine to reveal an expression of organic elegance.